code-saturne/code_saturne/docs/doxygen/developer_guide/write_theory.md

 - Use the notations defined in the nomenclature of the theory guide as much as possible.
-- Focus on your specificities and cite the generalities (external to EDF!), which you should add to the `biblio.bib` file located in the `doc/style` directory.
+- Focus on your specificities and cite the generalities (external to EDF!), which you should add to the `csbiblio.bib` file located in the `doc/style` directory.
 - Write in English (UK for the theory manual, US for the rest, for consistence with existing documentation).
 - Use the existing style of code_saturne, that is to say use the `csdoc.csl`